Andrew Webster (rugby league)

-Andrew Webster (born 17 January 1982) is an Australian professional rugby league football coach who is the head coach of the New Zealand Warriors in the NRL.
+Andrew Webster (born 17 January 1982) is an Australian professional rugby league football coach who is the head coach of the New Zealand Warriors in the National Rugby League (NRL).

 Webster has been on the coaching staff at Hull Kingston Rovers in the Super League and the Warriors, Wests Tigers and the Penrith Panthers in the National Rugby League.
 He coached Wests and Penrith over a handful of first-grade games.

 He is the younger brother of former Wakefield Trinity and Hull Kingston Rovers head coach James Webster.

 Playing career

 Webster played his junior rugby league for Carlingford Cougars, the Dundas Shamrocks and Five Dock RSL before joining the Balmain Tigers in 1998, playing four seasons for their SG Ball and Jersey Flegg Cup teams.
 In 2002, he joined the Parramatta Eels, playing for their lower grades teams before joining the Ryde-Eastwood Hawks in the Jim Beam Cup in 2003.
 In 2004, he played a season with the Eastwood Rugby Club.